QuickBooks Data Extraction Queries

 QuickBooks Queries

-Knowledge of QuickBooks and QuickBooksXML is required for mapping and creating a process for integrating with QuickBooks.
+Knowledge of QuickBooks and QuickBooksXML is required for mapping and creating a process for integration with QuickBooks.

 QuickBooks Desktop" adapter/connector provides interfaces for: